Comic strip: Production and format

 The two conventional formats for newspaper comics are strips and single gag panels.
 The strips are usually displayed horizontally, wider than they are tall.
 Single panels are square, circular or taller than they are wide.
 Strips usually, but not always, are broken up into several smaller panels with continuity from panel to panel.
 A horizontal strip can also be used for a single panel with a single gag, as seen occasionally in Mike Peters' Mother Goose and Grimm.

 Early daily strips were large, often running the entire width of the newspaper, and were sometimes three or more inches high.
 Initially, a newspaper page included only a single daily strip, usually either at the top or the bottom of the page.
 By the 1920s, many newspapers had a comics page on which many strips were collected together.
 During the 1930s, the original art for a daily strip could be drawn as large as 25 inches wide by six inches high.
-Over decades, the size of daily strips became smaller and smaller, until by 2000, four standard daily strips could fit in an area once occupied by a single daily strip.
+Over decades, the daily strips became smaller and smaller, until by 2000, four standard daily strips could fit in an area once occupied by a single daily strip.
 As strips have become smaller, the number of panels have been reduced.

 Proof sheets were the means by which syndicates provided newspapers with black-and-white line art for the reproduction of strips (which they arranged to have colored in the case of Sunday strips).
 Michigan State University Comic Art Collection librarian Randy Scott describes these as "large sheets of paper on which newspaper comics have traditionally been distributed to subscribing newspapers.
 Typically each sheet will have either six daily strips of a given title or one Sunday strip.
 Thus, a week of Beetle Bailey would arrive at the Lansing State Journal in two sheets, printed much larger than the final version and ready to be cut apart and fitted into the local comics page."
 Comic strip historian Allan Holtz described how strips were provided as mats (the plastic or cardboard trays in which molten metal is poured to make plates) or even plates ready to be put directly on the printing press.
 He also notes that with electronic means of distribution becoming more prevalent printed sheets "are definitely on their way out."

 NEA Syndicate experimented briefly with a two-tier daily strip, Star Hawks, but after a few years, Star Hawks dropped down to a single tier.

 In Flanders, the two-tier strip is the standard publication style of most daily strips like Spike and Suzy and Nero.
 They appear Monday through Saturday; until 2003 there were no Sunday papers in Flanders.
 In the last decades, they have switched from black and white to color.